shpongledsummer/minimal-forecast-card/README.md

 A forecast-only card for Home Assistant, built as a companion to the [Atmospheric Weather Card](https://github.com/shpongledsummer/atmospheric-weather-card).

 The focus here is just on showing a clean forecast.
 It's deliberately light on features because it's meant to do one thing and do it well.
-You still get the essentials: horizontal and vertical layouts with pure CSS scrolling, a sparkline temperature curve, three visual styles, and plenty of options to tweak it for your dashboard.
+This card has horizontal and vertical layouts with pure CSS scrolling, a sparkline temperature curve, three visual styles, and plenty of options to tweak it for your dashboard.

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/3c47ffde-c39a-4cfe-b6d0-b40bffe3fd9a" /><br>
 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/b236c85c-0b1a-4b14-97a8-9c2f640b7978" /><br>